Fun Facts About Chinese New Year

 “Gong hei fat choy” is the most common Chinese New Year greeting in Cantonese, which is spoken in parts of southern China and Hong Kong.
 It directly translates to “wishing you great happiness and prosperity.”
 In Mandarin, the same greeting is “gong xi fa cai” (pronounced gong she fa tsai).

 After 2 years of massive changes and uncertainty, it might seem that things have settled down and everyone is slowly accepting the new norm.
-Let’s hope 2022 will be an exciting year for those who are able to see beyond that.
-In every crisis, there is always an opportunity to turn it around and rise above it.
+Let’s hope 2023 will be an exciting year for those who are able to see beyond that.

 LOMBOK ISLAND FOR CHINESE NEW YEAR?